mdavids/rfc/content/draft-davids-forsalereg-07.md

 If this is not the case, the processor **SHOULD**  determine which content to use.

-The RDATA [@RFC9499] of each TXT record **MUST** consist of a single character-string with a maximum length of 255 octets [@!RFC1035], in order to avoid the need to concatenate multiple character-strings during processing.
-The ABNF definitions in this document are structured accordingly.
+The RDATA [@RFC9499] of each TXT record **MUST** consist of a single character-string [@!RFC1035] with a maximum length of 255 octets, in order to avoid the need to concatenate multiple character-strings during processing.

 The following example illustrates an invalid TXT record due to the presence of multiple
 character-strings: